 Figure: Pressure filter, from G450 MM, §79-20-00, figure 4, sheet 1.

 [G450 AOM, §2A-79-10 ¶2.F.]
 A filter installed on the oil pump removes any debris in the oil prior to delivery to engine components.
 The filter incorporates a differential pressure switch that monitors oil pressure at the filter inlet and pressure at the filter outlet.
 If debris collects within the filter restricting oil flow through the filter, a pressure differential will be detected by the switch.
 If a pressure differential reaches approximately 18 psi, the switch will indicate to the EEC an impending blockage of the filter.
-At approximately 30 psi differential the oil will bypass the filter and a mechanical “popup” indicator will activate signalling the bypass.
+At approximately 30 psi differential the oil will bypass the filter and a mechanical “popup” indicator will activate signaling the bypass.

 There used to be a Transit Checklist that required this DPI be inspected at least every 14 hours.
-That checklist has been deleted and Rolls-Royce confirms the check is unnecesary.
+That checklist has been deleted and Rolls-Royce confirms the check is unnecessary.
 (See "Oil DPI" below for more.)

 Figure: Magnetic chip detector, from G450 MM §79-21-05, figures 401 and 402.

 [G450 AOM, §2A-79-10 ¶2.G.]
 Magnetic detectors are installed in the two scavenge pump return lines to monitor the presence of metallic particles in the oil supply.
 The detectors use magnetic force to attract any metallic debris in the oil supply.
 The detectors are periodically examined for evidence of particle accumulation that may indicate engine wear or deterioration.

 Figure: Oil pressure transducer, from G450 MM §79-33-01, figure 401.